fairpm/tsc/contributing.md

 ---

-## Code Signing
+## Code Signoff

-When committing code to a Project repository, you need to sign your commits by adding this to your commit messages:
+When committing code to a Project repository, you need to sign off on your commits by adding this to your commit messages:

 ```
 Signed-off-by: Author Name <authoremail@example.com>
 ```

-If you're unfamiliar with signing commits, here are some resources:
+If you're unfamiliar with commit sign-off, here are some resources:

 - [Script it](https://stackoverflow.com/a/46536244/2575)
 - Cursor/VSCode: go to `Extensions -> Git` and check the option (globally or per project)